While the financial services industry has historically been known as a male-dominated field, that’s slowly starting to change.

 Spinelli, who was appointed as director of the WISE group in February, has a long history of supporting women in the industry.
 Prior to joining Lincoln Financial, she spent 14 years at Raymond James’ Network of Women Advisors.

-Right now, approximately 14% of Lincoln Financial Network’s advisors are female.
+Right now, approximately 14 percent of Lincoln Financial Network’s advisors are female.

 “I want to see those numbers shift.
 Ideal for me is parity,” Spinelli said.
-Adding, “We’re 51% of the population – women – and the financial industry needs to reflect that.”
+Adding, “We’re 51 percent of the population — women — and the financial industry needs to reflect that.”

 Recent data on female millennials in the financial services industry shows how unhappy young women are in the industry.

-A recent study by PwC finds that only a third (35%) of the 596 female millennials in financial services surveyed said they feel that they could rise to senior levels within their current organization – half the proportion of men working within financial services, according to PwC.
+A recent study by PwC finds that only a third (35 percent) of the 596 female millennials in financial services surveyed said they feel that they could rise to senior levels within their current organization — half the proportion of men working within financial services, according to PwC.

-In fact, the number one reason why female millennials in the financial services industry left their last job was because they saw no opportunities for career progression.
+In fact, the No. 1 reason why female millennials in the financial services industry left their last job was because they saw no opportunities for career progression.

-The study also found that 61% of female millennials in financial services say their employer isn’t doing enough to encourage diversity, and 73% say firms talk about diversity, but opportunities are not equal for all.
+The study also found that 61 percent of female millennials in financial services say their employer isn’t doing enough to encourage diversity, and 73 percent say firms talk about diversity, but opportunities are not equal for all.
 Half believe promotion is biased toward men.